 A short stay or MVV visa application can be submitted by appointment only.
 You can make an appointment via our online appointment system.
-Those who have already obtained an MVV approval from the Immigration and Naturalisation Service (IND) in the Netherlands or wishing to submit additional documents in relation to a pending short stay visa or MVV procedure, may come any working day BEFORE 08:00 to the additionals counter, without prior appointment.
-After 08:00 o'clock however, applicants are only allowed to enter with an appointment.
+Those who have already obtained an MVV approval from the Immigration and Naturalisation Service (IND) in the Netherlands need to book an appointment via our online appointment system.
+Those wishing to submit additional documents in relation to a pending short stay visa, MVV procedure, or applicants of short stay visa approvals, may come any working day at 14.00 prompt to the additionals counter, without prior appointment.
+After 08:00 o'clock, applicants are only allowed to enter with an appointment.

 Definition of a Frequent Traveller qualified for the Walk-In System

 A Frequent traveller is a person who has travelled to one of the Schengen member states twice (2) or more over the past five (5) years.

 Applicants holding a valid and used visa or residence permit for the United States of America, Canada, Japan or the EER-countries are also considered to be frequent travellers.

 A Frequent Traveller, as described above, does not have to make an appointment, but can make use of our walk-in system, which is available every working day ( except the last Wednesday of the month) from 08.00 a.m. till 09.00 am.
 The capacity for this category of travellers is limited to 12 applicants per day.
 People are accepted on a first come first served basis.

 All applicants must apply in person.

 Visa application form and required supporting documents